petergridge/Irrigation-V5/README.md

 ### Would you like more language support?
 Can you help with a translation?
 Contact me!
 Create a PR, contact me using the community link above, or raise and issue on github.

-### Coming in V5.3.3
+### Coming in V5.3.5
 * Custom Card deployed with this component, no need to install separately.
 Uninstall the HACS Custom Card.
-* Custom Card updated each zone setting can be expanded independently.
+* Custom Card updated, program/zone setting can be expanded independently.
+* Custom Card updated to add configuration form
 * Fixed issue with WeatherHistory Frequency and water adjustment.
 * Added support for RainBird controller
 * Add scheduled/manual options for program simulation